Contents

 Essentially, debit cards use the money you already have in your bank account, and credit cards use a line of credit to borrow money.
 That said, they both have limits, though.
 Credit cards have a maximum credit limit (the maximum amount you can spend on your card), and debit cards only allow you to spend as much as is in your account.
 If you have overdraft protection, you can spend more, but you will incur extra fees.

-Another great thing about debit cards is that they don't usually have a lot of fees attached to them.
+Another great thing about debit cards is that they usually don’t have many fees.
 Credit cards tend to have more.
-Some have annual fees, as well as cash advance fees and interest on all transactions.
+Some have annual fees, cash advance fees, and interest on all transactions.

 Advantages and Disadvantages of Credit Cards

-While credit cards can be overwhelming, they aren't all bad as long as they're used properly.
-For starters, when used properly, they have a positive impact on your credit score.
+While credit cards can be overwhelming, they aren’t all bad as long as they’re used properly.
+For starters, when used properly, they can positively impact your credit score.
 Plus, depending on the type of credit card that you have, you can earn some great rewards.
 There are tons of different options to choose from, including points, travel rewards, cash-back rewards and more.
 Many of these options are also available with no-fee credit cards.

-Using your credit card to make online purchases isn't always necessary anymore, but did you know that many credit card companies offer extra protection on purchases made with their cards?
-Often you get an extra warranty period which can be very helpful.
+Using your credit card to make online purchases isn’t always necessary anymore, but did you know that many credit card companies offer extra protection on purchases made with their cards?
+Often, you get an extra warranty period,d which can be very helpful.
 Many also offer:

 • Travel perks